Victoria Park / Barrambin

 When not in the dog park, keep your dog on a lead to protect the native wildlife and clean up after your dog.

-Bistro, function centre and golf (putt putt and driving range)
+Bistro, function centre and putt putt mini golf and driving range

-Enjoy a game of putt putt golf or check out the driving range.
-There's also the bistro for dining with city views and function centre.
-Find out more.
+Enjoy a game of putt putt mini golf or check out the driving range.
+There is also the bistro for dining with city views and function centre.

 Victoria Park / Barrambin is well-serviced by buses via the Inner Northern Busway.
 Nearest stops are Herston and Kelvin Grove.
 Visit the Translink website for more information.